Information Overload and the Impact on Decision-Making

 The human mind constantly filters incoming information to focus on what appears most important.
 When too much information arrives at once, mental processing becomes less efficient, making it harder to focus, prioritize, and make decisions.

-Research suggests that the brain naturally filters large amounts of incoming data to avoid becoming overloaded.
+Research suggests that the brain naturally filters large amounts of incoming information to avoid overload.

 According to Prof. Gord Binsted from the University of British Columbia's Okanagan Campus, the conscious part of the brain filters out large amounts of information while the body is moving to prevent overload and maintain focus.